Gac14/Gac14-Datapack/docs/commands/SystemCommand.md

 Use of the `enable` verb of the actions subcommand synchronizes with any use of the `disable` verb for the same key on `player` and vice versa.
 Additionally, use of the actions subcommand for a given `<key>` synchronizes with the player action associated with `<key>` taken by `<player>` (this results in indeterminate sequence order even if the associated effects are unsequenced, with an unspecified sequencing guarantee, this allows for you to modify with limits command without fear of invoking undefined behavior).

-(2): Clears a player's inventory, ender-chest, player vaults (if they exist), removes the player from all groups, removes all permissions, deletes the associated spawn point etc., and executes any other unspecified actions.
+(2): Clears a player's inventory, ender-chest, player vaults (if they exist), removes the player from all groups, deletes the associated spawn point etc., and executes any other unspecified actions.
 The player is then killed if online ignoring all death triggers and player loot tables.
 If the player is offline, this is equivalent to deleting the player.dat file and associated player information folder.

-If this function is run as `<player>` the behavior is undefined.
+Running this command as `<player>` is conditionally supported.
+If unsupported, the behavior is undefined.

 ### Additional Subcommands [cmd.sys.sub.additional] ###